 To evaluate its work for future improvements, Moorpark College assesses all professional development programs and uses the results from these evaluations as the basis for further improvement.
-With help from the institutional research department the Professional Development Committee produces and assesses evaluations for all its major events in order to plan future ones.
+With help from the Institutional Research department the Professional Development Committee produces and assesses evaluations for all its major events in order to plan future ones.
 For instance an 'Action and Assessment Professional Development Day' was organized for March, 2016 in response to previous requests to provide a forum to plan how to improve equity figures at the program level.
-The Committee also sends out a general survey of professional development needs every year; this was first done online and sent to all classified staff as well as to all faculty in spring 2016.
+The Committee also sends out a general survey of professional development needs every year; this was first done online and sent to all classified staff as well as to all faculty in Spring 2016.
 The results of this survey will be used in planning for the Fall Professional Development Days in August, 2016.

-The human resources department coordinates a variety of training opportunities for faculty and staff through the following entities: employee assistance programs, a training consortium sponsored by the law firm of Liebert Cassidy Whitmore; and the College's insurance administrator, Keenan and Associates.
+The Office of Human Resources coordinates a variety of training opportunities for faculty and staff through the following entities: Employee Assistance Programs, a training consortium sponsored by the law firm of Liebert Cassidy Whitmore; and the College's insurance administrator, Keenan and

+Associates.
 The latter is offered online through a program called SafeColleges.
 There are more than 90 training opportunities available.
-Human resources also provides training to faculty and staff on hiring practices and the prevention of harassment in the workplace.
+The Office of Human Resources also provides training to faculty and staff on hiring practices and the prevention of harassment in the workplace.
 With the exception of the SafeColleges training modules, each of these professional development activities includes an evaluation by the participants for the purpose of improvement.
-Human resources has developed and delivers diversity training for hiring committees, and has implemented the LEAD (Learn, Engage, Achieve, and Develop) Academy for leadership development.
+HR has developed and delivers diversity training for hiring committees, and has implemented the LEAD (Learn, Engage, Achieve, and Develop) Academy for leadership development.

 The College plans for and provides personnel with a variety of opportunities for continued professional development consistent with the institutional mission and based on evolving pedagogy, technology, and learning needs.
 The College also systematically evaluates professional development programs and uses the results of these evaluations as the basis for improvement.
-In order to improve its professional development program further one goal of the College is to continue encouraging classified staff to participate fully in professional development groups across campus, including expanding its website.
+In order to improve its professional development program further one goal of the College is to continue encouraging classified staff to participate fully in professional development opportunities.
+A second goal is to extend the outreach of the Committee to the many professional development groups across campus, including expanding its website.
 A final and most important goal is to investigate how to institutionalize and indeed further expand the current vigorous professional development programs across campus.
 In order to achieve these goals further resources will have to be identified.